vishal6475/University-Projects/2-QuickPic-Social-Media-Website/backend/README.md

 2. Within your `backend` folder in your project repo (i.e. the folder this `README.md` is in), run the command `python3 run.py`.
 This will start the server and needs to be done every time.

+**Note:** This backend system code was provided by the university and the frontend application was built by me.